 All campers will take a lake swim evaluation on the first day of camp.
 The purpose of the swim evaluation is to evaluate campers' skill and endurance in water so that they can be assigned to the proper water activities.
 Beginning and intermediate swimmers will have swimming activities to improve their swimming ability.
 Advanced swimmers will be able to sail, canoe, kayak, and windsurf.
 Beginning swimmers can use rowboats & paddleboats so long as they are with a staff member.
-Intermediate swimmers can use rowboats, open kayaks and pedal boats independently.
+Intermediate swimmers can use rowboats, flat bottom kayaks and paddle boats independently.